PLAN A VISIT

 Celebrating the Eucharist every Sunday is essential to us at Harvest as we are met by Christ and fed at his Table.

-• We worship in the liturgical tradition of the Anglican Church (liturgy simply means a participatory worship service… and a “work of the people”).
-This means that our worship services will follow the 2019 Book of Common Prayer Ancient Renewed Text that includes participatory, historical elements such as responsive acclamations, ancient Creeds/statements of faith, scripture readings, corporate prayer, and a biblical sermon.
-Celebrating the Eucharist (Communion) every week is also very essential to us.
+• We worship in the liturgical tradition of the Anglican Church (and “liturgy” simply means a participatory worship service…or a “work of the people”).
+We follow the 2019 Book of Common Prayer “Ancient Renewed Text” Eucharistic service pretty closely —which includes participatory, historical elements such as responsive acclamations, ancient Creeds/statements of faith, scripture readings, corporate prayer, and a biblical sermon.
+Celebrating the Eucharist (Communion) every week is very essential to us.

 • If this is new to you, we are convinced that you just need to come and see for a season.
 Come with an open heart and mind, and experience the depth, richness and beauty of Christian worship in the Anglican tradition.
 You’ll find that it is a very fresh and meaningful encounter with God the Father, and the Son, and the Holy Spirit.